Every Place in Kansas – D

 Davis, Willow Springs Douglas Lost Town 1855-1900 The post office was established on February 26, 1855; the name changed to Willow Springs on July 28, 1861.

-Dawson’s Ford Leavenworth Lost Place NA Established in about 1851 on Stranger Creek at present Easton on the Fort Leavenworth-Fort Riley Military Road.
+Dawson’s Ford Leavenworth Lost Place None Established in about 1851 on Stranger Creek at present Easton on the Fort Leavenworth-Fort Riley Military Road.
 Armistead Dawson, proprietor.
-Dawson freighted supplies for U.S. Army to Fort Laramie, Wyoming, in 1851 and Fort Union, New Mexico, in 1854.
+Dawson freighted supplies for the U.S. Army to Fort Laramie, Wyoming, in 1851 and Fort Union, New Mexico, in 1854.

 Dayton Bourbon Lost Town 1858-1887 It was located in the southern part of Timber Hill Township and was named for Dayton, Ohio.
 It was incorporated in February 1860.